Webflow review – your new favorite website building tool

 The free themes aren't quite as striking, but are still perfectly capable:

 When it comes to templates, Webflow ticks pretty much all the right boxes.
 You get a wide variety of nice-looking, responsive templates to choose from and most of them are reasonably priced.
 I do wish that more of them were free – but that's the only issue here.

 To sum it up, Webflow has a learning curve, but it is manageable.
 The builder tries to streamline every process, and it does pay off in the long run.
 I definitely advise looking over the tutorials for an easy start.

 Webflow eCommerce review

 Webflow has an eCommerce tool baked right into the Designer interface.

 While the plans that allow it are fairly expensive ($29/month with a 2% transaction fee, $74/month without), the experience is polished and easy to use.
 To get started, I just had to go through a couple of mandatory steps in order to properly configure everything.

 Think of stuff like adding an address for your business, shipping methods, payment gateways, and the products you want to sell.

-Once the configuring is done, it’ll be publishing time.
-The eCommerce collections work just like regular CMS collections.
+The eCommerce Collections work just like regular CMS Collections.
 However, they have some required eCommerce-specific fields such as ‘Price’.

 And on the Editor, you can quickly see categories, orders, set discounts, and manage the products as well.